daniestevez/gr-satellites/docs/source/components.rst

 AO-40 FEC deframer
 """"""""""""""""""

+The AO-40 FEC deframer implements the protocol designed by Phil Karn KA9Q for the `AO-40 FEC beacon`_.
+This protocol is currently used in the FUNcube satellites and others.

+The FEC is based on CCSDS recommendations and uses a pair of interleaved Reed-Solomon (160,128) codes, the CCSDS synchronous scrambler, the CCSDS r=1/2, k=7 convolutional code, interleaving and a distributed syncword.

+The figure below shows an example flowgraph of the AO-40 FEC deframer block.
+This example can be found in ``examples/components/ao40_fec_deframer.grc``.
+It reads a WAV file from :ref:`satellite-recordings<Downloading sample recordings>` containing a packet from AO-73 (FUNcube-1).
+The packet is first BPSK demodulated and then deframed with the AO-40 FEC deframer.
+The output is printed out using the Message Debug block.

 .. figure:: images/ao40_fec_deframer_flowgraph.png
     :alt: Usage of AO-40 FEC deframer in a flowgraph

     Usage of AO-40 FEC deframer in a flowgraph

+The AO-40 FEC deframer blocks has two parameters.
+The Syncword threshold parameter indicates the number of bit errors to allow in the syncword detection.
+The Use short frames parameter toggles the usage of short frames.
+This is a variant of the AO-40 FEC protocol which is based on a single Reed-Solomon codeword and is used by SMOG-P and ATL-1.

 CCSDS deframers
 """""""""""""""